Erykah Badu: 2015–2019: Touring and mixtapes

-2020-present: Contributions and features
+2020–present: Contributions and features

 In May 2020, she featured on a single titled "Beehoove" alongside D'Angelo on Slingbaum's vinyl-only release debut studio album, Slingbaum One.
 On June 19, 2020 Badu featured on the song "Lowkey" by singer Teyana Taylor.
 In August 2020, Badu contributed to the live streamed recording of Bilal's EP VOYAGE-19, created remotely during the COVID-19 lockdowns.
 It was released the following month with proceeds from its sales going to participating musicians in financial hardship from the pandemic.
 In December 2022, she featured on a track titled "Yun" on RM's debut studio album Indigo.

+In March 2025 during an interview with Billboard, Badu revealed she was working on a new studio album—her first in 15 years—slated to be produced solely by The Alchemist.
+The album is scheduled to be release soon on Badu's independent label Control FREAQ Records.That same year, she appeared in the feature documentary Lilith Fair: Building a Mystery – The Untold Story, which reflects on the legacy of the all-female music festival.

 Musical style

 Badu's work draws from R&B, 1970s soul, and 1980s hip hop, and became associated with the neo soul subgenre in the 1990s along with artists like D'Angelo.
 For her musical sensibilities, she has often been compared to jazz great Billie Holiday.
 Badu's has been described as an experimental R&B singer, and her work explores contemporary forms of soul and hip hop.
 Mama's Gun is a neo soul album, that incorporates funk, soul, and jazz styles.
-The album has been viewed by critics as a female companion to neo soul artist D'Angelo's second album Voodoo (2000), which features a similar musical style and direction.
+The album has been viewed by critics as a women's companion to neo soul artist D'Angelo's second album Voodoo (2000), which features a similar musical style and direction.
 Worldwide Underground followed in the same vein as Badu's previous efforts: the album is neo-soul and prominently incorporates hip hop and funk elements, while also featuring an unconventional musical structure.

 New Amerykah Part One has a dense stylistic amalgam that primarily incorporates funk, soul, and hip hop genres, as well as jazz and electronica.
-In contrast to its predecessor, New Amerykah Part One (2008), which was digitally produced and political in tone, New Amerykah Part Two (Return of the Ankh) incorporates sampling and live instrumentation.
+In contrast to its predecessor, New Amerykah Part One (2008), which was digitally produced and political in tone, New Amerykah Part Two incorporates sampling and live instrumentation.